‘The One and Only Space-Age Mansion of Mansa Musa’ by Linwood Storm [Multiverse Myths]

 The amazed Student browsed the mansion’s library, which was stocked full of thousands of books.
 Many of them were from the Library of Alexandria and the House of Wisdom.
 The student had on rectangle glasses, a white dress shirt with a black sweater vest over top of it, dark blue jeans, and knockoff Nike Lebron Soldier 9 IX PRM sneakers.
 He constantly squeezed a baseball stress ball in his right hand and at times would loosen up a wedding band on the ring finger.

 The Miscreant sported a short rugged goatee and mustache with three diamonds in his right ear, a white studded punk-style leather jacket over his wife-beater, and black cargo pants long enough to cover his ankle before reaching the Dexter Comfort Crosby slip-on loafers on his feet.
-Unlike the other versions, The Miscreant’s hands were covered in tattoos, which The Billionaire noticed when The Miscreant took off the white silk du-rag on his head to moisturize his cornrows with a spray bottle.
+Holstered on his side was a pair of nunchaku.
+Unlike the other counterparts, The Miscreant’s hands were covered in tattoos, which The Billionaire noticed when The Miscreant took off the white silk du-rag on his head to moisturize his cornrows with a spray bottle.

 The Billionaire placed together then parted both his middle finger and thumb on the section of his touch-screen tablet viewing The Miscreant from a security camera to enlarge the screen.
 He could now hear that The Miscreant was listening to a documentary on the legacy of Earth-Eden’s Mansa Musa in the Mansion’s museum.
 The museum itself was filled with priceless artifacts, recovered weapons, statues, and exotic plants from across the galaxy.